colbyford/lecanemab_analysis/README.md

 <h3 align="right">Colby T. Ford, Ph.D.</h3>

-Analysis of Lecanemab, an amyloid beta-targeting antibody used to treat Alzheimer’s Disease.
+Protein interaction analysis of Lecanemab, an amyloid beta-targeting antibody used to treat Alzheimer’s Disease.

 Companion repo for: https://medium.com/@colbyford/predicting-the-molecular-interactions-of-lecanemab-the-new-fda-approved-monoclonal-antibody-for-94441d6a8a24